 Today, Ulster Savings is the oldest bank in the Hudson Valley, the 8th oldest in New York and the 52nd oldest bank in the country.* As a result of the careful attention of our long-tenured, local management team, Ulster Savings Bank is a very healthy bank with a high net worth, strong capital, and high-quality assets.

-In 2021, there are approximately 494 remaining mutual savings banks in the country.
-Ulster Savings is one of them.
+In 2024, its estimated that that 494 mutual savings banks are left in the country.
+Ulster Savings is one of them!
 We don’t have stockholders.
 Our profits are reinvested back into the communities we serve.
 We are proud to be the recipient of numerous community awards reflecting our belief that helping community changes lives.

 Ulster Savings Bank remains a locally focused and operated bank, with locations throughout the Hudson Valley.
 Every year, Ulster Savings Bank supports hundreds of local organizations throughout our community, close to home.